 \subsection{Multi-frame blind deconvolution}

-For a derivation of the MFBD algorithm used, along with PD, we refer the reader to \citetads{2002SPIE.4792..146L} or \citetads{2005SoPh..228..191V} Various information about the circumstances under which the data were collected, such as multiple cameras, multiple objects, and multiple PDs, can be brought to bear on the problem by specifying linear equality constraints and using them to reduce the number of free parameters.
-Here we give a brief account, with the notation needed to understand PD and the novel way in which we will use the concept and for the interpretation of the results.
+For a derivation of the MFBD algorithm used, along with PD, we refer the reader to \citetads{2002SPIE.4792..146L} or \citetads{2005SoPh..228..191V}.
+Information of various forms about the circumstances under which the data were collected, such as multiple cameras, multiple objects, and multiple PDs, can be brought to bear on the model-fitting problem by specifying linear equality constraints and using them to reduce the number of free parameters.
+Here we give a brief account, with the notation needed to understand PD and the novel way in which we use the concept and for the interpretation of the results.